 People and Pollinators Action Network works with both local and state governmental agencies and elected officials to encourage pollinator friendly policies in land and facility management.

-We have been instrumental in passing municipal and county resolutions to encourage the conservation of and transition to healthy pollinator habitat, reduce the use of all kinds of pesticides and engage the public to develop a better understanding of the importance of pollinators.
+We have been instrumental in passing municipal and county resolutions (e.g. Boulder, Boulder County, Lafayette, Longmont) to encourage the conservation of and transition to healthy pollinator habitat, reduce the use of all kinds of pesticides and engage the public to develop a better understanding of the importance of pollinators.

 WHAT CAN YOU DO?

-- Get to know your elected officials at all levels and talk to them about the importance of pollinators.
+- Get to know your elected officials at all levels and talk to them about the importance of pollinators, how chemical toxins are affecting human health and that you encourage them to pursue policy changes.

 - Join or start a new PPAN group in your local community.

-- Meet with your parks, open space or recreation departments to learn about their management practices and how they affect pollinators.
+- Meet with your parks, open space, recreation and transportation departments to learn about their management practices and how they affect pollinators and work to persuade them to use less toxic options and get training in organic management practices.

 - Make sure you are registered to vote and make sure you vote!